OpenRager/MiniProject/README.md

 ```

-## Notes for Grading
+## Notes

-- Code includes constructors, getters, and setters
+- Code includes constructors, getters, setters and toString()
-- Logic is commented where it enforces the assignment rules
+- Logic is commented
-- The network prevents isolated antennas (except the first to bootstrap)
+- The network prevents isolated antennas (except the first one to be initiated)
-- Calls are capacity-aware and location-aware; moving calls attempt handoff
+- Calls are capacity-aware and location-aware

 ## Authors / Contributors